Tubby Hayes: 1959–67

 As well as leading his own bands and recording under his own name, Hayes also appeared on recordings by other UK-based jazz musicians, such as the Harry South Big Band and the Ian Hamer Sextet.
-But by the mid-1960s opportunities for regular jazz performance were in decline as UK jazz haunts changed their allegiance to R&B and rock and roll.
+However, by the mid-1960s opportunities for regular jazz performance were in decline as UK jazz haunts changed their allegiance to R&B and rock and roll.
 The British jazz circuit went 'a bit quiet' for a time and Hayes increasingly found himself working abroad, as well as cultivating a reputation as a session musician in diverse genres, including on such left-field recordings as Music in a Doll's House, the 1967 debut album by rock band Family.

 Hayes appeared in a number of films, including All Night Long with Dave Brubeck and Charles Mingus, and (with his group) in A King in New York directed by Charlie Chaplin, The Beauty Jungle and Dr. Terror's House of Horrors.
 His contribution to film also included soundtrack appearances, including of the 1963 British film Stolen Hours, starring Susan Hayward.